delta/DAuth-Docs/index.md

 ### Client Registration

-A client i.e. the application making protected resource requests on behalf of the user(resource owner) or authenticating the user has to be signed up before.
-After creating a DAuth account, navigate to the Clients section and register your application there.
+Your application (the client) making protected resource requests on behalf of the user (resource owner) or authenticating the user has to be signed up before.
+So, after creating a DAuth account, navigate to the Clients section and register your application there.

 Homepage URL - This is the homepage URL of your application.
-Ex: `www.example.com`
+Example: `www.example.com/`
 Callback URL - This is where the user(resource owner) will be redirected back after an authorization request is made.
-Ex: `www.example.com/callback`
+Example: `www.example.com/callback/`

 ### Client Credentials

 A registered client will get some credentials.
+They include:
+* Client ID
-They include Client ID, Client secret - A unique secret key and a redirectURI - Callback url that you’ve registered the application with.
+* Client secret - A unique secret key
+* redirectURI - Callback url that you’ve registered the application with

 # Endpoints

 ### Authorize Endpoint
 The user has to give consent for your application to use their DAuth information.The authorization endpoint is used to interact with the user and obtain an authorization grant.
-The authorization server MUST first verify the identity of the resource owner.

 ```
-POST /authorize HTTP/1.1
+GET /authorize HTTP/1.1
 Host: auth.delta.nitt.edu
-Content-Type: application/x-www-form-urlencoded
 Request Parameters:
     Required: true
     ParamType: Query